leowilkin/mcp-migadu/README.md

 # Migadu MCP

 I'm building an AI Agent MCP Platform to interface with Migadu's API!

-At the moment, you can create an alias by asking Claude Desktop.
+Think chatting with an assistant that can make and edit your inbox settings on Migadu - how efficient & simple!

 ## Installation Instructions

-You can install this to your IDE or LLM wrapper using this config, using Claude as an example!
+You can install this to your IDE or LLM wrapper using this config, using Claude Desktop's config here as an example!

 ```json
 {